codehsbooks/apjava/Data-Structures/arraylist-methods.md

 # ArrayList Methods
-Arrays are amazing tools, but they lack flexibility and useful methods.
+Arrays are amazing tools!
+Unfortunately, they lack flexibility and useful methods.
 That's where ArrayList comes into play.
-An ArrayList is similar to an Array, except that it is resizable and has more functionality.
+An ArrayList is similar to an Array, except it is resizable and has more functionality.

 ### ArrayLists
 You can think of an ArrayList as a container that will resize as we add/remove objects from it.
 It is also import to know ArrayLists can't store primitive types, so we must use ``Integer`` for ints and ``Double`` for doubles